Product Pathways - Cell Cycle / Checkpoint

 Source / Purification

 Polyclonal antibodies are produced by immunizing animals with a synthetic peptide corresponding to residues surrounding the phsphorylation site.
 Antibodies are purified by protein A and peptide affinity chromatography.
+Monoclonal antibody is produced by immunizing animals with a recombinant human cdc2 fusion protein.

 The entry of eukaryotic cells into mitosis is regulated by cdc2 kinase activation, a process controlled at several steps including cyclin binding and phosphorylation of cdc2 at Thr161 (1).
 However, the critical regulatory step in activating cdc2 during progression into mitosis appears to be dephosphorylation of cdc2 at Thr14 and Tyr15 (2).
 Phosphorylation at Thr14 and Tyr15, resulting in inhibition of cdc2, can be carried out by Wee1 and Myt1 protein kinases (3,4).
 The cdc25 phosphatase may be responsible for removal of phosphates at Thr14 and Tyr15 and subsequent activation of cdc2 (1,5).